-Considering aspects like these will help you to narrow down which van’s best.
+Considering aspects like these will help you to narrow down which van’s best, and our van finder tool will help you narrow it down.
 There are many options and models to choose from and vans like the Volkswagen Transporter, Ford Transit and the Vauxhall Vivaro are all popular choices.

 The best tip we can give is to do your research:

 - Use a pricing guide such as Parkers to get accurate prices

 - Always buy the best van you can afford